scollin/grails-shiro-cas/README.md

 * `security.shiro.cas.singleSignOut.disabled` (OPTIONAL): Boolean value controlling whether to disable Single Sign Out.
 By default, this is `false`, resulting in Single Sign Out support being enabled (matching the default for CAS).
 Note that this configuration value is used at build-time to modify the `web.xml`, and externalized configuration will not be taken into account during that phase.
 * `security.shiro.cas.singleSignOut.artifactParameterName` (OPTIONAL): The parameter used to detect sessions in preparation for Single Sign Out support.
 By default, this is `ticket` (matching the default for CAS).
 * `security.shiro.cas.singleSignOut.logoutParameterName` (OPTIONAL): The parameter used to detect logout requests.
 By default, this is `logoutRequest` (matching the default for CAS).
-* `security.shiro.cas.dynamicServerName` (OPTIONAL): The parameter used to denote a multi-domain server.
-Parameters `security.shiro.cas.serviceUri` and `security.shiro.cas.failureUri` are required if `true`.
-By default, this is `false`.
-* `security.shiro.cas.serviceUri` (OPTIONAL): REQUIRED if `security.shiro.cas.dynamicServerName` is `true`.
-This URI is appended to the server's base-URL when constructing `security.shiro.cas.serviceUrl`.
+* `security.shiro.cas.servicePath` (OPTIONAL): This path is appended to the server's base-URL when constructing `security.shiro.cas.serviceUrl`.
 This should be the path relative to the server at which end-users can reach `/shiro-cas` within the current application.
-* `security.shiro.cas.failureUri` (OPTIONAL): This URI is appended to the server's base-URL when constructing `security.shiro.cas.failureUrl`, the URL that users are redirected to if ticket validation fails.
+* `security.shiro.cas.failurePath` (OPTIONAL): This path is appended to the server's base-URL when constructing `security.shiro.cas.failureUrl`, the URL that users are redirected to if ticket validation fails.

 ## Example configuration